Source code for jobflow_remote.jobs.batch

 """

-Get job ids and process ids of the terminated jobs from the corresponding
+Get job ids and batch unique ids of the jobs that finished to run from the corresponding

 directory on the host.